 - A school may not assign, through award packaging or other methods, a lender to a first-time borrower.
 In addition, the school may not delay or refuse to certify a loan based on the borrower's choice of a particular lender or guarantor.
-[HEA §487(e)(4); §601.21(c)(4); DCL GEN-08-12/FP-08-10] - A prohibition on offers of funds for private education loans.
-A school may not request or accept funds from a lender for private education loans, including funds for opportunity pool loans to its students, in exchange for providing concessions or promises to the lender for a specific number of FFELP or private education loans made, insured, or guaranteed; a specified loan volume; or a preferred lender arrangement.
-[HEA §487(e)(5); §601.21(c)(5); DCL GEN-08-12/FP-08-10] - A ban on staffing assistance.
-A school may not request or accept assistance from a lender with call center or financial aid office staffing.
+[HEA §487(e)(4); §601.21(c)(4); DCL GEN-08-12/FP-08-10] - A school may not request or accept funds from a lender for private education loans, including funds for opportunity pool loans to its students, in exchange for providing concessions or promises to the lender for a specific number of FFELP or private education loans made, insured, or guaranteed; a specified loan volume; or a preferred lender arrangement.
+[HEA §487(e)(5); §601.21(c)(5); DCL GEN-08-12/FP-08-10] - A school may not request or accept assistance from a lender with call center or financial aid office staffing.
 However, a school can receive assistance from a lender in the form of professional development training, educational counseling materials as long as the materials identify the lender that assisted in preparing the materials, and short-term non-recurring staffing assistance during emergencies identified by the Department or state or federally declared natural disasters.

-[HEA §487(e)(6); §601.21(c)(6); DCL GEN-08-12/FP-08-10]

-A prohibition on receiving compensation for service on an advisory board.
-Any employee of the school's financial aid office or who has responsibilities with respect to education loans or financial aid that serves on an advisory board, commission, or group established by a lender or guarantor, or group of lenders or guarantors, is prohibited from receiving anything of value for the service except for reimbursement of reasonable expenses incurred by the employee for service on the board.
+[HEA §487(e)(6); §601.21(c)(6); DCL GEN-08-12/FP-08-10] - Any employee of the school's financial aid office or who has responsibilities with respect to education loans or financial aid that serves on an advisory board, commission, or group established by a lender or guarantor, or group of lenders or guarantors, is prohibited from receiving anything of value for the service except for reimbursement of reasonable expenses incurred by the employee for service on the board.
 Reasonable expenses are defined by the state government reimbursement policy applicable to the entity.
 If no state policy is applicable to the entity, then reasonable expenses are defined by federal cost principles for reimbursement.
-[HEA §487(e)(7); §601.21(c)(7); §668.16(d)(2)(ii); DCL GEN-08-12/FP-08-10]
+[HEA §487(e)(7): §601.21(c)(7); §668.16(d)(2)(ii); DCL GEN-08-12/FP-08-10]